DesconBelgrade/Klimerko/README.md

 - Using your computer or a smartphone, search for and connect to WiFi Network ***"KLIMERKO-XXX"*** (the X's are numbers) using password **"ConfigMode"**.
 - Your device should automatically open Klimerko's WiFi Configuration Portal.
 If it doesn't, navigate to **[192.168.4.1](http://192.168.4.1)** in your browser.
 - Click the first **"Configure WiFi"** button.
-> ***NOTE:*** NodeMCU only supports 2.4GHz, so make sure the network you're going to connect your Klimerko to **is not** a 5GHz network.
 - A list of available WiFi Networks will be shown, along with a field to enter your AllThingsTalk Device ID and Device Token.
+  > NodeMCU only supports 2.4GHz, so make sure the network you're trying to connect your Klimerko to **is not** a 5GHz network.
-- Select your WiFi network from the list (or manually enter WiFi network name if you're not in range of the network you plan to use your Klimerko on), enter your WiFi Password and copy/paste the Device ID and Device Token that you noted in previous step ([Cloud Platform Credentials](#cloud-platform-12))
+- Select your WiFi network from the list (or manually enter WiFi network name if you're not in range of the network you plan to use your Klimerko on), enter your WiFi Password and copy/paste the AllThingsTalk Device ID and Device Token that you noted in previous step ([Cloud Platform Credentials](#cloud-platform-12))
+  > If you are updating your credentials, it is possible to only update some of them by leaving other fields empty.
+The empty fields will not overwrite the values stored in memory when saving.
 - Click ***"Save"***.
 - Klimerko has now automatically shut down the WiFi Configuration Mode (the blue LED stops shining constantly) and your computer/smartphone will disconnect from "KLIMERKO-XXX" network.
 The WiFi Configuration Portal will automatically close on your computer/smartphone only if it was automatically opened.
 Otherwise, you'll need to close the browser tab.
 - Your Klimerko will now attempt to connect to WiFi and AllThingsTalk, indicated by slow blinking of the LED light.